 The same divine mind that is working upon the things of nature is speaking to the hearts of men, and creating an inexpressible craving for something they have not.
-The things of the world can not satisfy their longing.
+The things of the world cannot satisfy their longing.
 The Spirit of God is pleading with them to seek for those things that alone can give peace and rest,-the grace of Christ, the joy of holiness.
-Through influences seen and unseen, our Saviour is constantly at work to atpleasures of sin to the infinite blessings that may be theirs in Him.
-To all these souls, who are vainly seeking to drink from the broken cisterns of this world, the divine message is addressed, "Let him that is athirst come.
+Through influences seen and unseen, our Saviour is constantly at work to attract the minds of men from the unsatisfying pleasures of sin to the infinite blessings that may be To all these souls, who are theirs in him. vainly seeking to drink from the broken cisterns of this world, the divine message is addressed, "Let him that is athirst come.
 And whosoever will, let him take the water of life freely."
-1 you repentance, to reveal Christ to you in His infinite love, in His perfect purity.
-In the Saviour's life the principles of God's law - love to God and man - were perfectly exemplified.
-Benevolence, unselfish love, was the life of His soul.
-It is as we behold Him, as the light from our Saviour falls upon us, that we see the sinfulness of our own hearts.
+1 purity.
+In the Saviour's life the principles of God's law-love to God and man-were perfectly exemplified.
+Benevolence, unselfish love, was the life of his soul.
+It is as we behold him, as the light from our Saviour falls upon us, that we see the sinfulness of our own hearts.